storyfeet/dugi_bialan/content/grammar.md

 #### Simple clarifiers

-* is-mudei : they : the group of people
+* is-dei : they : the group of people
 * is-muli : they all
 * is-zan : this/these person(s)
 * is-leli : The small one